-Negotiations in mergers and acquisitions often hinge on "social issues" involving top managers.
+Mergers and acquisitions often hinge upon a transaction's financial, employment and other benefits for top managers.
 Self-interested executives bargain not only over the price to be paid to target shareholders, but also over such items as who will occupy the CEO position in the merged company, who will sit on the board of directors, the location of headquarters, whether the company name will change, and especially, executive compensation.
-The news media has reported the collapse of numerous high-profile merger discussions because of managers' inability to reach compromises over these private benefits, indicating that severe agency problems can prevent economically beneficial transactions from occurring.1 Further stories have reported elaborate, lucrative packages of personal benefits negotiated by target CEOs as conditions for agreeing to their firms' acquisition.2
+The news media has reported the collapse of numerous high-profile merger discussions because of managers' inability to reach compromises over these personal benefits, indicating that severe agency problems can prevent economically beneficial transactions from occurring.1 Further stories have reported elaborate, lucrative packages of personal benefits negotiated by target CEOs as conditions for agreeing to their firms' acquisition.2

-1 Salpukis (1999) describes how the proposed acquisition of Texaco Inc. by Chevron Corp. fell through because Chevron's CEO "was not willing to share power with" his Texaco counterpart.
+1 Salpukis (1999) describes how the proposed acquisition of Texaco Inc. by Chevron Corp. initially fell through because Chevron's CEO "was not willing to share power with" his Texaco counterpart.
 Burton and Tanouye (1998) discuss the failure of the merger of American Home Products Corp. and Monsanto Co. due to managerial disagreements that "ranged from who should be assigned to corporate headquarters to compensation for top executives."
-The announcement of this deal's collapse caused a one-day \$14 billion decline in the companies' joint market capitalization.
+The announcement of this deal's collapse caused a one-day \$14 billion decline in the comapnies' joint market capitalization.
 Lipin (1996) provides several additional examples.